symphonyoss/ContainerJS/packages/api-specification/src/window/window-api.md

 **features (optional)**
 Object to set features of the new window.
 * `child: boolean` - make the new window a child of the current window (non browser only).
+* `frame: boolean` - create the new window with a frame (non browser only).
+* `transparent: boolean` - make the window transparent (non browser only).
+Clicks are not registered through the transparent window in Electron.

 ### Return Value
 **window**